Boom Leeds raises £15k of £45k needed to keep open

 “We would also like to thank all the fans, customers and our friends for their support.”

-Despite this step in the right direction, the venue said it “must continue to host fundraiser gigs and access further support to keep Boom afloat” in the longterm.
+Despite this step in the right direction, the venue said it “must continue to host fundraiser gigs and access further support to keep Boom afloat” in the long term.

 “We still have large debts to pay and rising operational costs that are making operating Boom successfully incredibly difficult.
 The future is certainly brighter but it does remain challenging & uncertain,” the statement explained.